Realty Income Corporation (O) Stock: A Guide to the Market Trend

-The stock of Realty Income Corporation (O) has gone down by -0.59% for the week, with a -1.46% drop in the past month and a -8.75% drop in the past quarter.
-The volatility ratio for the week is 1.67%, and the volatility levels for the past 30 days are 1.55% for O. The simple moving average for the past 20 days is 0.03% for O’s stock, with a -4.33% simple moving average for the past 200 days.
+The stock of Realty Income Corporation (O) has seen a -0.19% decrease in the past week, with a -0.19% drop in the past month, and a -6.69% decrease in the past quarter.
+The volatility ratio for the week is 1.33%, and the volatility levels for the past 30 days are at 1.51% for O. The simple moving average for the past 20 days is -0.18% for O’s stock, with a -4.20% simple moving average for the past 200 days.

 Is It Worth Investing in Realty Income Corporation (NYSE: O) Right Now?